ballerina-platform/module-ballerinax-stan/stan-ballerina/Module.md

 stan:Client stanClient = check new("nats://localhost:4222");
 ```

-3. Connect to a server with custom configurations:
+3. Connect to a server with the custom configurations:
 ```ballerina
 stan:StreamingConfiguration config = {
   clusterId: "test-cluster",